Stella1230/FisherIrisDataSetProject/README.md

 In this section I will implement the the k-Nearest Neighbors algorithm.
 This algorithm is easy to understand and implement.

 Will the reference a website I found I will train and test the data.
 I will have to split the data into two separate parts, the first will be 25% that will be the test set and the other will be 75% and this will be the training set.
-(A Complete Guide to K-Nearest-Neighbors with Applications in Python and R, 2019)
+(A Complete Guide to K-Nearest-Neighbors with Applications in Python and R, 2019) The training set is the data that can be seen and can be used by us to build models and train.
+We use the training set to help us gain more knowledge about the dataset and determine the model parameters.
+The training set is the data that is unseen and we can a model based on new data that we have.

 The *random_state = 0* is used to initialise a random number generator.
 This will then split the data into train and test indices.